Saphenion®: Einführung des Venenklebers VenaBlock®

 Wilczko J, Szary C, Plucinska D, Grzela T. Two-Year Follow-Up after Endovenous Closure with Short-Chain Cyanoacrylate versus Laser Ablation in Venous Insufficiency.
 J Clin Med.
 2021 Feb 7;10(4):628. doi: 10.3390/jcm10040628.
 PMID: 33562190; PMCID: PMC7914451.

-Yavuz T, Acar AN, Aydın H, Ekingen E. A retrospective study of a new n-butyl-2-cyanoacrylate glue ablation catheter incorporated with application guiding light for the treatment of venous insufficiency: Twelve-month results.
+Yavuz T, Acar AN, Aydın H, Ekingen E. A retrospective study of a new n-butyl-2-cyanoacrylate glue ablation catheter incorporated with application guiding light for treating venous insufficiency: Twelve-month results.
 Vascular.
 2018 Oct;26(5):547-555. doi: 10.1177/1708538118770548.
 Epub 2018 Apr 11.
 PMID: 29642798.

 Yiğit G. How effective is cyanoacrylate closure in small saphenous vein insufficiency?
 A single-center experience.
 Vascular.
 2021 Oct 14:17085381211051494. doi: 10.1177/17085381211051494.
 Epub ahead of print.
 PMID: 34649473.